giuseppeannunziata/clickclick/clickclick/core/src/net/sf/clickclick/reload/README.txt

     servlet container will restart the entire application.

-    For Tomcat you can disable this feature by adding the attribute 'reloadable="false"' to your Context.xml file for example:
+    For Tomcat you can disable this feature by adding the attribute 'reloadable="false"' to your context.xml file for example:

     <Context
         path="/click-test"
         reloadable="false"
         antiJARLocking="true"/>

-    Jetty (at least 6.1) does not seem to support this feature.

-    Some IDE's like Netbeans will also reload the entire web application when you click the "Run" button.
+    IDE's such as Netbeans will also reload the entire web application when you click the "Run" button.
 So instead of hitting "Run" just refresh the browser to reload classes.